Genres

 If I were to rate this book on most of what's in between, I'd give it 3*

 Some parts in the middle 50% were good, had lots of emotional impact and character growth, but some of the parts are simply bad writing.
 It's really hard to make it sound like I'm not just being grumpy without spoilers though.
-Among other things, there were some oddities/inconsistencies in character be
+Among other things, there were some oddities/inconsistencies in character behavior and a 22 page long part that is utterly pointless (No, I am not exaggerating) that was pretty frustrating to read and could have been cut by at least 15 pages without changing anything.
+(Again, not exaggerating)

 As of writing this review, かがみの孤城 is my favorite Japanese book.
 It's well written, has good pacing, and has a fantastic climax and ending.
 In terms of difficulty, it's among the easiest Japanese books that I've read.